microsoftgraph/msgraph-sdk-powershell/src/DeviceManagement.Enrolment/DeviceManagement.Enrolment/docs/v1.0/Microsoft.Graph.DeviceManagement.Enrolment.md

 Create new navigation property to windowsAutopilotDeviceIdentities for deviceManagement

 ### [New-MgRoleManagementDirectoryRoleAssignment](New-MgRoleManagementDirectoryRoleAssignment.md)
-Create new navigation property to roleAssignments for roleManagement
+Create a new unifiedRoleAssignment object.

 ### [New-MgRoleManagementDirectoryRoleAssignmentSchedule](New-MgRoleManagementDirectoryRoleAssignmentSchedule.md)
 Create new navigation property to roleAssignmentSchedules for roleManagement